 Medical (Facilities Onboard, Training Staff)

-Every ship in the RCL fleet has a dedicated medical facility, staffed with contract medical doctors and nurses.
+Every ship in the Royal Caribbean Group fleet has a dedicated medical facility, staffed with contract medical doctors and nurses.
 Shipboard medical facilities are available to both guests and crew in the event medical treatment becomes necessary while they are onboard.
 The medical facilities are generally open six hours daily, but medical professionals are available 24 hours a day for acute guest or crew medical needs that may arise.
 There are procedures for emergency communications and deployment of the medical teams anywhere on the ship where services are needed.
 These teams are supplemented by personnel trained to carry equipment and stretchers if needed.

 Our shipboard medical facilities and operations are subject to guidelines from national and international agencies and organizations.
 The principal guidelines applicable to our shipboard medical facilities are those established by the American College of Emergency Physicians (ACEP), Cruise Ship & Maritime Medicine Section.
 Our shipboard medical facilities are built, stocked, equipped and staffed to meet or exceed ACEP’s guidelines.

 Each ship is staffed by one to three medical doctors and two to five nurses, generally depending on the size of the ship and the number of guests and crew.
-RCL follows strict requirements regarding the credentials of medical staff in our facilities.
+We follow strict requirements regarding the credentials of medical staff in our facilities.
 We confirm licenses and medical school graduation and closely examine post-graduate training for prospective medical personnel.
 Prior to serving onboard, medical personnel must also successfully complete Basic and Advanced Cardiac Life Support Training Courses.
 In addition to cardiac care skills, our medical staff are expected to be able to manage complex problems, such as respiratory and airway emergencies, sutures, orthopedic issues, interpret routine x-rays and perform and interpret basic, but comprehensive, laboratory analysis.

-To meet the needs of our guests and crew, RCL medical facilities stock a variety of equipment, including cardiac monitors and defibrillators, ventilators, x-ray machines and processors, laboratory equipment for a variety of acutely needed tests, and minor surgical and orthopedic supplies.
+To meet the needs of our guests and crew, medical facilities stock a variety of equipment, including cardiac monitors and defibrillators, ventilators, x-ray machines and processors, laboratory equipment for a variety of acutely needed tests, and minor surgical and orthopedic supplies.
 Each ship also has a well-stocked formulary of medications (including “clot-busting” thrombolytics), based upon ACEP-established, shipboard appropriate categories of pharmaceuticals.

-RCL is constantly evaluating new technologies and equipment that could improve the quality of our onboard medical care.
+We are constantly evaluating new technologies and equipment that could improve the quality of our onboard medical care.
 For example, we have equipped our ships with Automated External Defibrillators (AEDs), which are small portable machines that can restart the heart of a person who has collapsed from a sudden cardiac arrhythmia, often due to a heart attack.
 We have installed digital x-ray technology on all of our ships, allowing x-ray images to be transmitted to onshore experts for further consultation.
 Each of our ships is also stocked with portable First Responder Bags to help the medical team respond to emergencies.

 In conjunction with the University of Miami, we have implemented a Teledermatology program that permits high-definition digital photographs and case histories to be transmitted over the internet and reviewed by expert dermatologists ashore, to obtain timely consultations and treatment advice, the same service they provide to the U.S. military.